 How to Conduct Your Oral Histories

-You will conduct an oral history with someone in your social network (a family member or friend) about police violence and the mass protests that are currently sweeping our city and nation.
+You will conduct an oral history with someone in your social network (a family member or friend) about urban life based on a collection of questions put together by you and your classmates.
 Each student will be required to record an interview on their phone of at least 15 Mins.

 Choosing Someone to Interview

 - You will find one of your classmates, one of your family members, a community member, or a friend to interview.
 Ideally you will find someone who is strongly opinionated and a good talker.
 Also, try to make sure that person willing to donate this oral history to the Voices from the Heart of Gotham: The Undergraduate Oral History Collection at Guttman Community College

 Preparing the Questions